technofocus-pte/dwfabsnwflkdepth/Lab guides/Use Case 01/Usecase01.md

 11. On the **Connection settings** pane that appears on the right side, configure the following settings and click on the **Create** button.

-      •	In the Account name or URL, enter +++https://fabrictutorialdata.blob.core.windows.net/sampledata/+++
+      a)	In the Account name or URL, enter +++https://fabrictutorialdata.blob.core.windows.net/sampledata/+++

-      •	In the Connection credentials section, click on the dropdown under Connection, then select Create new connection.
+      b)	In the Connection credentials section, click on the dropdown under Connection, then select Create new connection.

-      •	In Connection name field, enter +++Wide World Importers Public Sample+++.
+      c)	In Connection name field, enter +++Wide World Importers Public Sample+++.

-      •	Set the Authentication kind to **Anonymous**.
+      d)  Set the Authentication kind to **Anonymous**.
          ![](./media/image31.png)

 13. Change the remaining settings on the **Source** page of the copy